 I have no reason to be upset because I have a lot of things I should be thankful for.
-I guess I’m depressed.
+My guess is that I’m depressed.
 I don’t believe in taking pills for it.
 I already take pretty good care of myself.
 I googled natural remedies but I’m not sure what to believe.

 You explain things really well and I trust you.
 Do you have any articles about depression or any advice?” – Remy

 You’re right.
 These are feelings that are often categorized as depression.
-Labels can carry their own stigma but they can also be a useful way to predict the best strategies.
+More often then not, labels can carry their own stigma but they can also be a useful way to predict the best strategies.

 Your note really struck a chord with me.
 I have also dealt with this, firsthand, as well as with many family members and patients.

 Key Insight: There may be some underlying medical issues and these are all important to touch upon.
 But, what I want you to hear is that you can feel better.

 It can take some time and you might have to pivot once or twice but you can feel better.

 I’m going to pull together what I’ve learned, what I’ve experienced, and the latest research to give you a proper answer.